xbgmsharp/yapdnsui/README.md

 will let you fully operate your PowerDNS instance via the official [PowerDNS API](https://github.com/PowerDNS/pdnsapi).

-The application should let you do add/delete/update domains and records as well as graph statistics and list/update configuration items *live* from one or multiple PowerDNS instance via the PowerDNS API.
+The application should let you do add/delete/update domains and records as well as graph statistics and list/update configuration items **LIVE** from one or multiple PowerDNS instance via the PowerDNS API.

 In addition, the application should let you manage DNSSEC zones and zone metadata.